-The Sunday Business Post’s 2018 Property Summit will bring together investors, developers & builders, finance providers & agents to discuss and explore the prospects of the Irish property sector and the practical solutions to overcoming its challenges.
+The Business Post’s 2019 National Property Summit will bring together investors, developers, builders, finance providers & agents to discuss and explore the future prospects for the Irish property sector and practical solutions to overcoming its challenges…

 Topics to be discussed include: